iridiumblue/articles/roc_star.md

 Note that there are some extra parameters.
 We are passing in the training set from the *last epoch*.
 Since the entire training set doesn't change much from one epoch to the next, the loss function can compare each prediction again a slightly out-of-date training set.
 This simplifies debugging, and appears to benefit performance as the 'background' epoch isn't changing from one batch to the next.

 Similarly, Γ is an expensive calculation.
-To We still use the sub-sampling trick, but increase the size of the sub-samples to ~10,000 to ensure an accurate estimate.
+We still use the sub-sampling trick, but increase the size of the sub-samples to ~10,000 to ensure an accurate estimate.
 To keep performance clipping along, we recompute this value only once per epoch.
 Here's the function to do that :

     def epoch_update_gamma(y_true,y_pred, epoch=-1,delta=2):